 You can see the pivot option only when you have a minimum of two fields in the By section.
 And you can apply pivot only on one field at a time.
 For more information on how to apply pivot, refer Apply Pivot.

-In the By section, when you group by time, you can summarize by Day, Week, Month, Quarter, and Year.
+In the By section, when you group by time, you can summarize by Day, Week, Month, Quarter, Year and Fiscal Year/Fiscal Quarter.
 Summarize By is applicable only to the date-related fields.

-Apart from the below listed objects, you can summarize the date fields by Day, Week, Month, Quarter, and Year across all of the Gainsight application areas.
+Apart from the below listed objects, you can summarize the date fields by Day, Week, Month, Quarter, Year and Fiscal Year/Fiscal Quarter across all of the Gainsight application areas.

 - Email Logs